 Announcing grants for the creation of digital archives for research in the social sciences, humanities and arts.
 The Kule Institute for Advanced Study, the Digital Initiatives unit of the Library, and the Arts Resource Centre are partnering to support small CRAfT grants with a value of $10,000-15,000.
-Deadline for applications is TBA.
+Deadline for applications is Monday, December 2nd.

 CRAfT (Create Research Archives for Tomorrow) grants are for UAlberta faculty who want to gather, digitize, enrich, document and deposit an innovative archive that will support research.